-Pop-up shops are no longer just a trend: The pop-up industry has grown to reach an estimated market size of $14 billion, and brands ranging from Nordstrom to Sprite are hosting pop-ups of their own to create a new kind of customer experience.
+Pop-up shops are no longer just a trend: The pop-up industry is growing in Canada and around the world.
+Brands ranging from Zellers to Shein have hosted pop-ups of their own to create a new kind of customer experience.

 These in-person, customer-driven events can help a business take its marketing and sales tactics to the next level, no matter how big or small.
 Here’s what to know about pop-ups, the different forms they come in, and how to open a pop-up shop yourself.

 A pop-up shop (sometimes referred to as a pop-up store or flash retailing) is a temporary storefront that’s intended to attract a high volume of customers over a short period of time.
 These physical locations can range from brick-and-mortar spaces to market stalls, and because they aren’t meant to be permanent, they work well for generating brand awareness or introducing new products.

 Some of the benefits of a pop-up shop include:

 - Engaging with customers face to face, which can help build brand awareness and brand loyalty.

 - The ability to launch and test the traction of new products, often at a lower cost than opening a permanent physical store.